 How Do You Know When to Seek Help or Suggest Doing So to a Friend?

-No one has a perfect marriage, and almost every couple can benefit from some help at times with their marriage.
-Pre-marital preparation and marital enrichment programs such as the Prevention and Relationship Enhancement Program (PREP) and the Relationship Enhancement Program are available in many localities and most people find them helpful regardless of how well their relationship is going.
-And many people seek couple counseling with a trained therapist to improve their marriages even when their marriages are not unduly distressed.
+No one has a perfect marriage, and most couples can use help with their marriage from time to time.
+Pre-marital preparation and marital enrichment programs such as the Prevention and Relationship Enhancement Program (PREP) and the Relationship Enhancement Program are available in many locations.
+All couples can benefit from the unique education that if offered by marriage and family therapists.
 You don’t need to be in a distressed marriage to be in marital therapy.
-Many people with very solid marriages choose this path to enhance their relationships.
+Many people with solid marriages choose this path to enhance their relationship.

-Experiencing marital distress, however, represents a different state from the ups and downs of life in marriage that most people experience.
-In distressed marriages, people feel fundamentally dissatisfied with their marriages.
-Disappointment in the relationship doesn’t just come and go; it is a constant companion.
-Most frequently, couples with high levels of marital distress fight a good deal and their fights don’t lead to resolution, but simply a sense of being worn out.
-Or they may not fight, but simply feel completely disconnected.
-People stop doing nice things for each other, they stop communicating, and things tend to go from bad to worse.
-Frequent arguments that don’t get resolved, loss of good feelings, and loss of friendship, sex and vitality are other signs that a marriage is distressed.
-Other signs, such as contempt, withdrawal, violence, and a complete loss of connection signal that a marriage is in desperate trouble and that it is at high risk for divorce.
-And you need not be legally married to have “marital distress.”
-Serious, long-term, committed relationships can experience these kinds of major problems, too.
+Frequent arguments that don’t get resolved, the loss of good feelings, and the disappearance of friendship, sex and vitality are other signs that a marriage is distressed.
+Behaviors such as contempt, withdrawal, violence, and a complete loss of connection signal that a marriage is in desperate trouble and that it is at high risk for divorce.
+Furthermore, you do not need to be legally married to experience “marital distress.”
+Serious, long-term, committed relationships can experience the same kinds of major problems.

 What Should You Do if Your Partner Won’t Go to Therapy?

-Some people with marital problems won’t seek help even when it is essential.
-If your partner won’t go to therapy, try to encourage them.
-It’s hard to fix a distressed marriage on your own.
-Still, if they won’t go, you can begin to do some things yourself.
-A marriage and family therapist is likely to have some useful ideas about how to improve the relationship without both of you getting into therapy and about how to find better ways to approach your partner about the idea of entering treatment together.
+Some people with marital problems won’t seek help even when the need for help is glaring.
+If your partner won’t go to therapy, try to encourage him or her.
+A distressed marriage is very unlikely to fix itself.
+And delaying treatment can further exacerbate symptoms of distress in the marital relationship.
+If your partner just won’t go, you can begin to do some things yourself.
+A marriage and family therapist can work with you individually, offering expertise about how to improve the relationship without both of you joining therapy.
+He or she can also suggest better ways of of approaching your partner about the idea of entering treatment together.

 Search for a qualified Marriage and Family Therapist in your area using AAMFT's TherapistLocator service.